 Alchi Choskor Monastery is a branch of Likir raised by Lotsawa Rinchen Zangpo.
 It is one of the largest and most reputed monasteries of Ladakh.
 Its complex comprises of three sections- Dukhang, Sum-tsek, and the temple of Manjushri.

-How to reach Alchi Monastery: From Leh, travel towards the banks of Indus River off Leh – Srinagar road for 70 km to reach this age old monastery.
-Private cabs are best options.
+How to reach Alchi Monastery: From Leh, travel towards the banks of Indus River off Leh – Srinagar road for 70 km to reach this age-old monastery.
+Private cabs are the best options.

 Phyang Gompa belongs to the red hat sect of Buddhism and is perhaps the most impressive monastery in Leh Ladakh.
 It is located on a hilltop and thus offers stunning views of the surrounding.